 Yet, many 3PLs may not know where they truly stand with their customers.
 The good news is that there is a way to find out and it starts with perhaps the single most important question your 3PL should be asking your customers:

 “How likely is it that you would recommend our company/product/service to a friend or colleague?”

 That question is actually the basis for one of the most critical ratings in the business world today – your company’s “Net Promoter Score” or NPS.
-NPS assumes that more than just customer satisfaction, a customer’s willingness to recommend a service to a friend is the single most important indicator of customer loyalty, and is correlated directly with success.
+NPS assumes that more than just customer satisfaction, a customer’s willingness to likelihood to recommend a service to a friend is the single most important indicator of customer loyalty, and is correlated directly with success.
 Used by more than two-thirds of Fortune 1000 companies, NPS is a useful predictor of growth among competitors2.
 In fact, according to the book “The Ultimate Question 2.0” by Fred Reichheld, companies that score highly in NPS outgrow their competitors by an average of 2.5 times3.

 While metrics like inventory turnover ratio or On-Time In Full (OTIF) delivery are important benchmarks to have, it doesn’t matter as much if your customers aren’t happy in the end.
 You may still lose the business to competitors, fail to get referrals, and, without insight into your customers’ experience with your service, struggle to grow.

 To ensure that your 3PL business has a full understanding of this important standard, 3PL Central has created a simple guide for you to follow so you can become an expert on how to manage your customer experience and satisfaction.
 As an added bonus, download our sample template and find out your NPS score today.

 What is a Net Promoter Score (NPS)?